UltraEngine/Documentation/CPP_CreateTextArea.md

 # CreateTextArea #

 The text area widget is a read-only multiline text display.
+If the WORDWRAP style is used the text will be adjusted to fit in the horizontal space of the widget.

 ## Syntax ##